-Details of the Group's policy and payment of creditors is disclosed on page 13.
+Details of the Group's policy and payment of creditors is disclosed in Corporate Responsibility.
 This policy will continue unchanged in the next financial year.

 Charitable and Political Donations

 During the year, the Group made no charitable or political donations.